-In this work, we report a novel nanophotonic neural network that lifts the aforementioned limitations, allowing us to close the gap to the first modern DNN architectures\cite{krizhevsky2012imagenet} with optical compute in a flat form factor of only $2~mm$ length.
+In this work, we report a novel nanophotonic neural network that lifts the aforementioned limitations, allowing us to close the gap to the first modern DNN architectures\cite{krizhevsky2012imagenet} with optical compute in a flat form factor of only $\SI{4}{mm}$ length -- akin to performing computation on the sensor cover glass.
 We leverage the ability of a lens system to perform large-kernel spatially-varying convolutions tailored specifically for image recognition and semantic segmentation.
-In order to design these kernels, we learn these large kernels via low-dimensional reparameterization techniques which circumvent spurious local extremum caused by direct optimization.
+These operations are performed during the capture before the sensor makes a measurement.
+We learn large kernels via low-dimensional reparameterization techniques which circumvent spurious local extremum caused by direct optimization.
 To physically realize the ONN, we develop a differentiable spatially varying inverse design framework that solves for metasurfaces\cite{khorasaninejad2017metalenses,dorrah2022tunable} that can produce the desired angle-dependent responses under spatially incoherent illumination.
-Because of the compact footprint and CMOS sensor compatibility, the resulting optical system is not only a photonic accelerator, but also an ultra-compact computational camera that directly structures lights in ambient environments.
-By on-chip integration of this flat-optics frontend ($>99$\% MACs) with an extremely lightweight electronic backend ($<1$\% MACs), we achieve higher classification performance than modern fully-electronic classifiers (73.80\% on CIFAR-10\cite{krizhevsky2009learning} compared to 72.64\% by AlexNet\cite{krizhevsky2012imagenet}) while simultaneously reducing the number of electronic parameters by four orders of magnitude, thus bringing optical neural networks into the modern deep learning era.
+Because of the compact footprint and CMOS sensor compatibility, the resulting optical system is not only a photonic accelerator, but also an ultra-compact computational camera that directly operates on the ambient light from the environment before the analog to digital conversion.
+We find that this approach facilitates generalization and transfer learning to other tasks, such as semantic segmentation, outperforming AlexNet\cite{krizhevsky2012imagenet} in 1000-category ImageNet~\cite{deng2009imagenet} classification and PASCAL VOC~\cite{everingham2010pascal} semantic segmentation.

+By on-chip integration of the flat-optics frontend ($>99$\% MACs) with an extremely lightweight electronic backend ($<1$\% MACs), we achieve higher classification performance than modern fully-electronic classifiers (73.80\% in simulation and 72.76\% in experiment, compared to 72.64\% by AlexNet\cite{krizhevsky2012imagenet} on CIFAR-10\cite{krizhevsky2009learning} test set) while simultaneously reducing the number of electronic parameters by four orders of magnitude, thus bringing optical neural networks into the modern deep learning era.